 - Data in transit: Qubole recently added support for Simple Authentication and Security Layer (SASL) for data in transit within Spark Clusters.
 These settings can be enabled easily as a Spark setting within the cluster settings.
 It also added early access for customers interested in SSL for data in transit for Presto clusters.

-- Data in the object store: The object store (such as Amazon S3, Azure Blob Store, or Oracle Cloud Infrastructure Object Store) usually serves as the primary source of truth for data for our customers.
+- Data in the object store: The object store (such as Amazon S3, Azure Blob Store) usually serves as the primary source of truth for data for our customers.
 Encryption for data at rest is generally up to the cloud provider.
 QDS provides the hooks to integrate with the encryption options provided in the object store itself.

 - Temporary data in HDFS: Encryption for temporary data in HDFS is already available via a simple checkbox in the cluster settings.